grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

   E.g., `fract_bp({ {20.0f, 100.0f}, {10.0f, 5.0f}}, 15.0f) == 75.0f`, because we will take 15 of the first item.
 If 20 is worth 100, then 15 is worth 75.

-  2. b.
-(50%) prove that your strategy is optimal.

 ---

 # Quiz 3

-3. a.
-(50%) You are given a list of jobs, each of which is defined entirely by its deadline  `d`, which is the number of days in the future the job is due.
+ You are given a list of jobs, each of which is defined entirely by its deadline  `d`, which is the number of days in the future the job is due.
 You can do one job per day, and every job pays $200 if done on or before the deadline, and $0 otherwise.
 Write a greedy, P-time C program giving the maximum amount of money you can make in `dt` days.

 ```c
 size_t max_money(size_t* jobs, size_t n, size_t d) { ... }
 ```

 Example: suppose the list is `{0, 1, 5, 2, 1}`.
 The best we can achieve is doing the day 0 job on day 0, one of the day 1 deadline jobs on day 1, and then the day 2 and 5 jobs on days 2 and 3.
 That's 4 jobs for $800.
 It's impossible to do both jobs with a day 1 deadline.

-3. b.
-(50%) Prove that your greedy solution is optimal

 ---